-Yogurt for skincare is not new.
-Many ancient cultures use yogurt for supple and radiant skin.
-In India, people apply a mix of yogurt and turmeric for a beautiful glow.
+Yogurt for skincare has been used in ancient cultures for supple skin.
+In India, people still apply a mix of yogurt and turmeric for a beautiful glow.
 Studies indicate that both consuming yogurt and applying it on the skin is beneficial.

-In a recent study, researchers evaluated the effects of fermented milk containing the probiotic bacteria Lactococcus lactis on the skin of young women.
+A recent study evaluated the effects of fermented milk containing the bacteria Lactococcus lactis on the skin of young women.
 After consuming fermented milk for four weeks, the skin was significantly better hydrated and cheek rose smoother.
-Other studies also confirm that several probiotic bacteria strains improve skin quality.

 This way both the good and bad bacteria can coordinate their activities.
 The body is literary covered in bacteria.
 For example…

 - on the inner elbows, over 2000 bacteria species

 - behind the ears, over 2300 bacteria species

 - in the large intestine over 33,000 bacteria species

 There seems to be a strong link between gut bacteria and skin quality.
-That would explain why poor digestion, yeast overgrowth and harmful gut microorganisms often cause skin rashes, inflammations, eczema, acne, seborrhea and dry skin.
-So imbalances in the digestive tract can reflect on the skin.
+That would explain why poor digestion and harmful gut microorganisms cause skin rashes, inflammations, eczema, acne, seborrhea, and dry skin.

-However, consuming fermented food like yogurt, kefir, fermented vegetables and sauerkraut can improve but imbalances.
+However, consuming fermented food like yogurt, kefir, fermented vegetables and sauerkraut can improve imbalances.

 The gut-skin connection is strong due to the bacteria cross-talking.
-Therefore, when eating probiotic yogurt, bacteria on the skin can respond to improve skin quality.
+So when consuming yogurt, bacteria residing on the skin respond to improve skin quality.

-Most commercial yogurt is packed with sugar, colouring and other artificial additives.
-A good yogurt should contain several types active probiotic bacteria.
-Probiotic bacteria produce a number of compounds that can make the skin smooth and supple.
+Most commercial yogurt is packed with sugar and artificial additives.
+A good yogurt should contain active bacteria that produce a number of compounds for a smooth and supple skin.